SCGP’s Commitment to Sustainable Supply Chains

 Sustainable Supply Chain Measurement

-To ensure implementation of sustainability by supplier, and efficient proceeding of procurement as well as compliance and compatibility with the Sustainable Development Framework under governance principle, performance has to be measured by taking into account the following:
+To ensure implementation of sustainability by supplier, and efficient proceeding of procurement as well as compliance and compatibility with the Sustainable Development Framework under governance principle, all plans and results, including improvement and corrective actions, related to sustainable procurement framework have to be measured by taking into account and monitored under the oversight of SCGP Sustainable Supply Chain Committee quarterly.

 Participation Approaches